things keep being strangely deleted

 How to fix hijacked browsers

-February 1st, 2009 Paul Wallbank Posted in Spyware, Virus, security 2 Comments »
+February 1st, 2009 Paul Wallbank Posted in security, Spyware, Virus 2 Comments »

 Both it appears Google searches are being hijacked whether using Internet Explorer or Mozilla.
 This has started in the last 2 weeks.
 We have AVG free installed and current.
 Can you suggest some free downloads to fix the problem?
 Tks